 Prerequisite: French 102 or the equivalent.
 Reading, composition, and intense oral practice are covered in this course.
 Grammar is reviewed.
 (3 Lec.)

 FR 202 Intermediate French (3)

 Prerequisite: French 201 or the equivalent.
 This course is a continuation of French 201.
 Contemporary literature and composition are studied.
+Grammar is reviewed and expanded.
 (3 Lec.)